xcube-dev/xcube/docs/source/storeconv.md

 Type Specifiers are used to specify a data type.
 They consist of a name and an arbitrary number of optional flags, given in square brackets.
 These flags are used to define characteristics of a type, e.g., the type specifier `dataset[cube]` denotes a dataset which also meets the requirements of a cube.
 A dataset specified by `dataset[cube, multilevel]` is a cube and has multiple levels.
 The order of flags is irrelevant, i.e., `dataset[cube, multilevel]` is the same as `dataset[multilevel, cube]`.
-A type specifier with a flag is compatible to a type specifer that does not have the same flag set but is otherwise similar, e.g., `dataset[cube]` is compatible with `dataset`.
+A type specifier with a flag is compatible to a type specifier that does not have the same flag set but is otherwise similar, e.g., `dataset[cube]` is compatible with `dataset`.
 The value `*` indicates that any type is supported.

 ## Open Parameters